 What are popular tools to prioritize tasks at work?

-It works like this: You sort tasks based on the two criteria urgency and importance.
+The Eisenhower Matrix is a classic tool to see priorities.
+It works like this: You sort tasks based on the two criteria of urgency and importance.
 By combining them, you get a 2×2-Matrix with four fields and associated recommendations of how to deal with them:

 - Important and urgent: do yourself